Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Results

 After assessing the performance of PA-$T_e$-CMD on the water monomer and the CAF molecular complex, we move to the analysis of the vibrational spectrum of the hybrid organic-inorganic perovskite MAPI.
 The vibrational features of MAPI in its various phases have been studied with the purpose of phase characterization~\cite{Brivio2015, LahnsteinerBokdam2018}, determination of the rotational and reorientation dynamics of organic cations (methylammonium)~\cite{Li2018, Brivio2015}, and understanding of anharmonic lattice vibrations related to its low thermal conductivity~\cite{Gold2018,Tianjun2019,Ashutosh2021}.
-Here, we assess the impact on nuclear quantum effects in its vibrational spectrum, as predicted by the various flavors of CMD.
+Here, we assess the impact on NQEs on its vibrational spectrum, as predicted by the various flavors of CMD.

 Fig.~\ref{fig:mapi_vdos} shows the vibrational density of states (VDOS) of MAPI in the tetragonal phase at 300 K (a) and the orthorhombic phase at 110 K (b), computed using T$_e$-PIGS ($T_e = 500$~K), PA-$T_e$-CMD ($T_e = 400$~K), standard CMD, and classical MD.
 The vibrational spectrum of MAPI is typically divided into three regions: (1) low-frequency internal vibrations of the PbI$_3$ network (<100 cm$^{-1}$), (2) methylammonium (MA) cation librations (140–180 cm$^{-1}$), and (3) internal vibrations of the MA cation (800–3100 cm$^{-1}$) \cite{Brivio2015}.
 Our analysis focuses on the third region, where experimental IR data are available for direct comparison.
 Experimental IR peak positions from Ref.\citenum{Schuck2018} are shown as vertical gray lines.